myersm0/Meda.jl/README.md

 ▪ 4d30e0: Nutritional guides and meal plans for athletes … (omitting 5 results)

-▪ **b2054c**: Interactive timeline of significant scientific discoveries ▪ **22610e**: Space exploration timelines and historical documents ▪ **69575d**: Audiovisual materials on the space race of the 20th century … (omitting 12 results)
+▪ b2054c: Interactive timeline of significant scientific discoveries (***)
+▪ 22610e: Space exploration timelines and historical documents (***)
+▪ 69575d: Audiovisual materials on the space race of the 20th century (***)
+  … (omitting 12 results)
 ```

-In each line in the result, we see a hexadecimal key (a random name for the folder containing some content) and a description of the contents of that folder.
-What's happening here is that the 70 `meta.json` files from the testing set are parsed and clustered into `k` topics.
+In each line in the result, we see a hexadecimal key (a random name for the folder containing some content) and a description of the contents of the folder that it refers to.
+What's happening here is that the 70 `meta.json` files from my GPT-4-generated testing set are parsed and clustered into `k` topics.
 Each topic is sorted by relevance to my query, "great developments in technology."
 Those results that are among the `top_n` most relevant to my query are given in bold.
 For each topic, up to `n_per_group` results are shown, and then the rest are elided.
-(For brevity, only four of the seven topics are shown above.)
+(For brevity, only four of ten topics are shown above.)
+A nice additional feature would be to name each topic/cluster, but it may not be worth the runtime and development overhead for that.

 ## TODO
 There are several obvious next steps but which unfortunately I probably won't have the bandwidth to implement myself: